HanoverStatsLabs/resources/morsels.md

     - Setting an R-chunk to execute but not show output
     - Setting figure size for an R-chunk
 - Interacting with Files
-    - Your R-Studio workspace vs your computer
+    - Your RStudio workspace vs your computer
-    - Uploading a file to your R-Studio workspace
+    - Uploading a file to your RStudio workspace
-    - Downloading a file from your R-Studio workspace
+    - Downloading a file from your RStudio workspace
     - Importing an uploaded Excel data file
     - Importing an uploaded comman-separated data file